cloud-native-toolkit/site-developer-guide/docs/learning/fast-cd.md

         where:

         - `GRPC_INGRESS_HOST` is the host name of the grpc endpoint.
-On <Global name="ocp" /> this is the same as the UI host
+On Red Hat OpenShift this is the same as the UI host
         - `--sso` is an optional flag used when sso authentication is enabled.
 If not using SSO then you will be prompted for the username and password